 If a company can’t get customer support sorted, market forces usually push it out of the market.
 But because of the network effect (and its policy of acquiring some potential competitors), this hasn’t been the case.
 And if one of the most highly-valued companies on earth can’t have a decent support process, regulators should step up and set standards.

-The post Hypotheses About What Happened to Facebook appeared first on Bozho's tech blog.
+The post Why Facebook’s Lack of Customer Support Is a Problem appeared first on Bozho's tech blog.